alexzaworski/senseis-top/README.md

 ### Debug utilities

 If you set `DEBUG_ENV=true` in your `.env` file, the server will auto-generate a room with 4 users in it that you can connect to.
+You can set a password via `DEBUG_ENV_PASSWORD`.

 ### Building/deploying the app